 Content Strategy and Marketing

-Tim Sprinkle is a writer and editor based in Denver, Colo. whose work has appeared in Wired, The Atlantic, Entrepreneur and many other national publications.
+Tim Sprinkle is a writer and editor based in Denver, Colorado. whose work has appeared in Wired, The Atlantic, Entrepreneur and many other national publications.
 He is also the author of "Screw the Valley: A Coast-to-Coast Tour of America's New Tech Startup Landscape."